 He executed numerous public murals across New York City and then the world, which touched on social causes and political issues

-He used his fame to raise public awareness about AIDS after his diagnosis in 1988
+He used his fame to raise public awareness about AIDS

 Haring was a highly political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.